ARaChn3/gfb/README.md

 A golang package implementing a forkbomb using cgo.

 ##  _:exclamation: Warning :exclamation:_
 This project is _strictly for educational/research purposes_, any malicious activities that involve use of this repository is not the responsibility of the owner.
 **:zap: Ignore at your own risk! :zap:**.

-## Usage:
+## Usage

 To use the types and functions within, simply import:
 ```go